Vatican indicts 10 people, including a cardinal, in UK deal

 Francis fired him as the Vatican’s saint-making chief last year, apparently in connection with a separate issue: his 100,000-euro donation of Holy See funds to a diocesan charity run by Becciu’s brother.

-Vatican News, the in-house media portal, said Becciu had originally not been part of the London investigation but was included in May 2020 after it appeared that he was behind the proposal to buy the building.
-Prosecutors also accuse him of interfering in the investigation, by allegedly trying to have one of the witnesses change his story.
+Vatican News, the in-house media portal, said Becciu had originally not been part of the London investigation but was included after it appeared that he was behind the proposal to buy the building.
+Prosecutors also accuse him of interfering in the investigation.

 In a statement Saturday issued by his lawyers, Becciu insisted on the “absolute falsity" of the accusations against him and denounced what he said was “unparalleled media pillory" against him in the Italian press.